 Would a cookie dough cafe even work in France?

-If you’re in the US, THE cookie dough cafe with the most buzz is Cookie Do in Greenwich Village, NYC.
+If you’re in the U.S., THE cookie dough cafe with the most buzz is Cookie Do in Greenwich Village, NYC.
 I used to live a stone’s throw from there in college — too bad it didn’t exist then!
 Has anyone braved the line?
 I finally did for myself last summer when I was visiting and the buzz seems to have worn off.
 No line and we were the only customers there.

 Not in NYC?
 I feel ya.
 Here’s an article with other cookie dough cafes.

-If you’re in the US, there are all kinds of edible cookie dough you can purchase.
+If you’re in the U.S., there are all kinds of edible cookie dough you can purchase.
 If you’re looking for cookie dough in France options, you’ll have to be patient.

 Edible cookie dough you can buy in the USA